Guide to a revolutionary moment in theatre: 8 themes in the musical Hamilton

 One such fight takes place in 1778 between John Laurens and Charles Lee, a major general in the Revolutionary War Army who makes disparaging remarks about George Washington.
 Laurens, one of Washington’s aides, takes offence at these comments.

-The hip-hop number Ten Duel Commandments details the way these duels are carried out, from determining a time and place, to getting some pistols and a doctor, to leaving a note for one’s next-of-kin.
+The hip-hop number Ten Duel Commandments details the way these duels are carried out, from getting some pistols and a doctor, to leaving a note for one’s next of kin.

 Book it / Hamilton